 Glacial Lakes State Park

-Glacial Lakes State Park highlights a prairie landscape shaped by the movement of ancient glaciers.
+Glacial Lakes State Park (DNR website) highlights a prairie landscape shaped by the movement of ancient glaciers.
 With a mix of rolling prairie, wooded hills, and water, this is a lovely place for easy hiking.
-It’s located near Starbuck in central Minnesota.
+It’s located near Starbuck, in central Minnesota.

 Greenleaf Lake State Recreation Area

-Greenleaf Lake State Recreation Area, located between Hutchinson and Litchfield in south-central Minnesota, includes a number of lakes and wetlands.
-It is currently being developed and only limited day-use activities are available.
+Greenleaf Lake State Recreation Area (DNR website), located between Hutchinson and Litchfield in south-central Minnesota, includes a number of lakes and wetlands.
+This is a day-use only site with no facilities.

 Kilen Woods State Park